 Seasonal Unemployment Definition

-Seasonal unemployment refers to the time period when the demand for labor or workforce is lower than normal under certain conditions, however, such a situation is only temporary and employment reverts to normal thereafter.
+Seasonal unemployment refers to when the demand for labor or workforce is lower than normal under certain conditions.
+However, such a situation is only temporary, and employment reverts to normal after that.

 Examples of Seasonal Unemployment